Dahoas/OpenELM/projects/fun_search/run_local_guide.md

 See [here](https://github.com/Dahoas/gpt-query/blob/master/projects/vllm_examples/scripts/local_serve.sh) for an example script hosting quantized Llama-3 70B.
 This can be run as `bash scripts/local_serve.sh &> llama_logs.txt &`

-Run `echo hostname > hostname.txt` to get the endpoint.
+**IMPORTANT**: Run `echo hostname > hostname.txt` to get the endpoint.
+This is how the FunSearch process communicates with the Llama-3 server.

 5. Set correct model name and endpoint in `run_fun_search.py`